MrMoneyDeveloper/RNR/README.md

 - **Pagination:** Efficiently manage and navigate through large lists of breakdowns with pagination.
 - **Validation:** Ensure no fields are left blank and reference numbers are unique during creation and updates.
 - **Request and Response Logging:** Log all incoming requests and outgoing responses for better debugging and monitoring.
+- **Landing Page Components:** A responsive landing page with a navigation bar, hero section, animated background, feature list, and footer built in React.

 ## Technologies Used